Hamilton Ferrari contract details LEAKED in team slip-up

 How long will Hamilton race for?

-Now, details of Hamilton's Ferrari contract appear to have been accidentally revealed in a slip-up by Ferrari team principal Vasseur.
+Now, details of Hamilton's Ferrari contract appear to have been accidentally let slip by Ferrari team principal Vasseur.

 In an interview with The Financial Times, Vasseur said: "Lewis was an important symbol because it sends a positive message to the paddock for the future of the team.